-Our curriculum is further enriched through exploring topical themes or questions.
-Children also have the opportunity to explore their own and other cultures through selected theme days and celebrations.
+Our curriculum is further enriched through exploring topical themes or questions taught over a two year rolling programme.
+Children also have the opportunity to explore their own and other cultures through selected theme days and celebrations in addition to the RE, PHSE & RSE curriculum.